 From the early 1960s through June 1973, my family lived in the Brownstone at 562 4th Street, just down the street from my grandmother’s home.
 I remember a neighbor, we called her “Doe Bird,” who lived two doors up from us at 566, telling me that the tree growing just across the sidewalk from our stoop was a Linden Tree.
 It is not in the 1940 tax photo, but I remember it as a sapling when I was a kid in the 1960s.
 The 2017 photo shows it is now dominating the sidewalk.

 As a child, the stoop at 562 4th Street was my original playground.
 I would watch the bigger kids play in the street.
 I would anchor my orange Hot Wheels tracks under the milk box near the great oak and glass front doors and run my cars to the landing before the lower steps.
 We did homework outside on sunny days, and my sisters took their Barbies on imagination fueled adventures from there.
 My mother grew geraniums in large stone planters along the top of the brownstone railings.
-Those geraniums were there to keep us from falling onto the concrete stairs leading to the basement door under the stoop.
+Those geraniums were there to keep us from falling onto the stone stairs leading to the basement door under the stoop.

 Take a look at the Street View of New York in 1940.
 You know you want to look up an address.

 You can also check out the New York City Tree Map to see what is growing outside your door if you are still in Brooklyn or if you want to know what grows near the stoop of your own childhood.
 According to the site, 181,280 trees are growing in Brooklyn, not counting the parks and cemeteries.
 Another Brooklyn myth debunked!